Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Christmas market in Rouen, FranceThousands of tiny twinkling lights imitate the falling snow for that truly icy feeling.

-Christmas should be cold, shouldn't?
-The city of Rouen in Normandy certainly thinks so.
+Christmas should be cold, right?
+Rouen in Normandy certainly thinks so.

-But each year, it goes over the top with its Christmas decorations re-creating a cozy winter chill in honor of the season, which is one of the reasons this market is called La Givrée, the "icy".
+Each year, it goes over the top with Christmas decorations that re-create a cozy winter chill in honor of the season, which is one of the reasons this market is called La Givrée, the "icy".

 The iciness of Christmas should be counterbalanced by... warmth.
 This Christmas market goes overboard in that direction, with its hot wines and spicy foods.